 - French fries – according to researchers at the University of Michigan, French fries are the food most likely to be associated with problematic addictive eating behaviors, due to the irresistible combination of salt and fat.

 - M & Ms – besides being a combination of crunchy and smooth, their round shape makes them melt rapidly in your mouth (not in your hands)!

 - Doritos – these chips lack a dominant flavor, which makes us eat more, and the MSG in them increases appetite.
-Furthermore, they have a long “hang time flavor” which also leads us to eat more.
+Furthermore, they have a long “hang time flavor,” which also leads us to eat more.

-The trick to overcoming cravings for these foods that are rich in fat, sugar, and salt is to come up with foods that combine these tastes without being too high in calories and fat.
+The trick to overcoming cravings for these foods rich in fat, sugar, and salt is to come up with foods that combine these tastes without being too high in calories and fat.
 Examples might be:

 - Baked sweet potato fries or chips

 - Bean chips, such as Beanitos©

 - Fiber One browniesÓ

 - Low-fat kettle corn